 1896 (19th June)

-A daughter, Bessie Wallis Warfield was born to Teackle Wallis Warfield and Alice Montague at Square Cottage, Monterey Inn, Blue Ridge Summit, Pennsylvania.
+Wallis Simpson was born Bessie Wallis Warfield to Teackle Wallis Warfield and Alice Montague at Square Cottage, Monterey Inn, Blue Ridge Summit, Pennsylvania.
 She was initially called Bessie but at some point this was dropped and she was referred to as Wallis.

 1896 (15th November)